Limits of Weighted Graphs via Random Quotients: Introduction

 Normalizing our graphs to have unit total edge weight does not change the structure of its hubs, which were defined above in terms of the \emph{fraction} of edge weight incident on them.
 Unless specified otherwise, we will assume throughout that the total edge weight of our graphs equals one.

-Note that $\rho(F_{n,k})^\star G_n$ is the induced subgraph on $k$ vertices sampled with replacement from the vertex set $[n]$ of $G_n$, in terms of which graphon convergence is defined~\cite[\S9]{lovasz2012large}, giving a first sense in which our theory is dual to that of graphons.
+Denoting by $\rho(F_{n,k})^\star\colon\RR^{n\times n}\to\RR^{k\times k}$ the adjoint of $\rho(F_{n,k})$ with respect to the Frobenius inner product, note that $\rho(F_{n,k})^\star G_n$ is the induced subgraph on $k$ vertices sampled with replacement from the vertex set $[n]$ of $G_n$, in terms of which graphon convergence is defined~\cite[\S9]{lovasz2012large}.
+This is a first sense in which our theory is dual to that of graphons.
 We remark that there is an alternative view of graphon limits via convergence of quotients~\cite[\S12]{lovasz2012large}, but these latter quotients differ from ours.
 In particular, these latter quotients cannot detect hubs in a large graph, as we explain in Section~\ref{sec:related_work} below.